Frequently Asked Questions

 Yes.
 All of our classes are hands-on cooking unless it is noted in the class description as a demo class.

 Yes.
-Guest may bring wine or beer to any of our classes that are specified as an adult class.
+Guests may bring wine or beer to any of our classes that are specified as an adult class.
 We are not permitted to sell or serve alcoholic beverages, but guests may bring their own.
 We provide glassware.

 Yes.
 While our classes are hands-on, they are supervised and age appropriate.
 We use induction cook tops which means children are not near an open flame and burners will only get hot with magnetic contact.
 Young children (eg. preschoolers) never use electric equipment.
 We teach and reinforce knife and kitchen safety.
 Young children only use child-safe knives.